diagrams/diagrams-doc/manual/diagrams-manual.rst

 annoying, because we must manually compute the proper vertical stacking distance between rows.
-Whether you think this sounds easy or not, it is certainly going to involve the `sqrt` function, or perhaps some trig, and we'd rather avoid all that.
+Whether you think this sounds easy or not, it is certainly going to involve the `sqrt` function, or perhaps some trig, or both, and we'd rather avoid all that.

 Fortunately, there's an easier way: after creating the horizontal rows, we create the path corresponding to the left-hand side of the